ezweave/pretty-functional/README.md

 To work through this book, I would suggest:
 * Forking this repo.
 * Run `npm i`
-* Each chapter has a `jest` file that can be run by typing `jest name_of_file.spec.ts` which will at least, check your output.
+* Test your new skills by running `jest name_of_file.spec.ts` for each set of exercises.
+It won't evaluate your solution, but it will tell you if it at least works.
 * Submitting a Pull Request (P.R.) from your fork, if you want me to look at your answers.
 I cannot promise I will look at them all, but for now, have at it!

 If you find any mistakes or want to make a correction, also feel free to submit a P.R.
 I will handily ignore it, unless you can procure for me a bottle of Sazerac 18.
 Then we can talk.

 [Chapter 1](/chapters/one/one.md)

 [Table of Contents](#table-of-contents)